Copper-Head/revacom-time-tracking/README.md

 ## Bokeh Server
-This displays basic monthly performance stats for packages listed in Time Tracker.
+Once you collect the data with the scraper, it's time to visualize it!
-The code can be found in the `app` folder.
+The code for the server can be found in the `app` folder.

 ### Prerequisites